-Clean the frame where the damper rests, the damper itself, the rod, and check for corrosion.
+Clean the frame where the damper plate rests, the damper plate itself, the rod, and check for corrosion.
 Most problems are due to debris and rust.
-If you purchase a new damper, the frame and firebox still need to be cleaned out.
+If you purchase a new damper plate, the frame and firebox still need to be cleaned out.

-Once everything is cleaned, and you determine that there are no further problems, replace the damper.
+Once everything is cleaned, and you determine that there are no further problems, replace the damper plate.
 Be sure the rod and nut go on tight, and that everything is aligned.
 Check to see if it opens and closes effectively.

 How Much Does it Cost to Repair a Chimney Damper?